pyexcel/pyexcel/.moban.d/README.rst

    >>> pyexcel.save_as(records=a_list_of_dictionaries, dest_file_name="your_file.xls")

-Here are the method to obtain the records:
+And here's how to obtain the records:

 .. code-block:: python